On a diffuse interface model for incompressible viscoelastic two-phase flows

-Concerning the entropy $ \tr(\bbb - \ln \bbb - \bbi) $, we notice that it does not necessarily make sence due to the logarithmic term.
-The \textit{a priori} bounds are usually obtained by assuming that $ \bbb $ is symmetric positive definite, which we do not have \textit{a priori}.
-Thus, motivated by \cite{BB2011}, we employ a regularization for the logarithmic function $ G(s) = \ln (s) $ to construct a family of symmetric positive definite approximations for $ \bbb $, namely, one defines a $ C^1 $ function for $ \delta > 0 $
+for all $ \bb{W} \in \bb{H}_l $, with the initial data $ \bbb_l(0) = \mathcal{P}_l \bbb_0 $. { Classically, one can employ the usual ODE theory to verify the solvability of \eqref{eqs:B_Galerkin}.
+However, in our paper, this is not the case.
+In fact, we need to ensure that $ \bbb $ is positive definite such that the energy $ \tr(\bbb - \ln \bbb - \bbi) $ makes sense (especially the logarithmic term). } Motivated by \cite{BB2011}, we employ a regularization for the logarithmic function $ G(s) = \ln (s) $ to construct a family of symmetric positive definite approximations for $ \bbb $, namely, one defines a $ C^1 $ function for $ \delta > 0 $

 and a cut-off function $ \beta_\delta(s) = [G_\delta'(s)]^{-1} = \max\{s, \delta\} $, for all $ s \in \bbr $.
 This kind of regularization was also applied in, e.g., \cite{BLS2017} for a compressible Oldroyd-B system, or \cite{GKT2022} for a Cahn--Hilliard tumor growth model including viscoelasticity.